-The design utilizes a standard industrial V-Belt system for increased efficiency over the stock CVT.
-By using a conventional V-Belt, it was possible to stay true to the low cost, easily reproducible design strategy.
-Using Gates Design Flex Pro software [7], the minimum pulley diameter and belt type was chosen.
-The BX type belt was selected due to its performance at higher rev/min service, which could be reached underlying design methodology, a DC motor will give more power per dollar then an AC motor.
+In making the motor selection we wanted the most reliable motor available.
+In keeping with our underlying design methodology, a DC motor will give more power per dollar then an AC motor.
 AC motor setups typically cost at least four times more than DC.
 NetGain Motors designs DC motors which are manufactured by Warfield Electric especially for the Electric Vehicle industry.